SaiReddyA-1/Navbar-with-Context/README.md

-In this project, let's build a **Navbar with Context** by applying the concepts we have learned till now.
+In this project, I have built a **Navbar with Context** by applying the concepts I have learned till now.

 ### Refer to the image below: